 Live Action TV

 - Family Matters: An early, Urkel-less Season 1 episode sees Carl bring home a 1936 Ford police car (owned by the Chicago Police Department) he had hoped to drive in a parade.
 He specifically admonishes the others to not drive the car.
 Rachel disobeys him and damages the front fender of the car when she bumps into some trash cans.
 Rachel does what she can to repair the damage, but Carl finds out – the fender falls off the car, Rachel having improperly reattached it – when he leaves for the parade.
-He leaves for the parade, having no choice but to drive a damaged car in the parade, and returns to get his explanation.
+He drives it that way in the parade, having no other choice, and returns to get his explanation.

 - Here's a handy guide: if Kelso makes even a passing reference to his car in an episode of Scrubs, bad things are going to happen to it.